mixu/nplay/readme.md

 Above, you might replace `echo {}` with `cp {} /media/usb` to copy files or `rm {}` to delete the file.

 Note that the `xargs -I {}` is for OSX compatibility, and `-p` makes xargs confirm each command with y/n.

-## Shuffle mode

-The random playlist is pre-generated when the mode is started, so if you skip past a good song, you can go back to it.

-## Filter mode

-Filters songs to only rated ones.